schfkt/website/content/blog/vim-cheatsheet.md

 +++
 title = "Vim cheatsheet"
-author = ["Pavel Ivanov"]
+author = ["PI"]
-description = "The list of Vim related commands for quick lookup" lastmod = 2019-10-15T22:59:57+03:00 draft = false
+description = "The list of Vim related commands for quick lookup" date = 2019-10-15 lastmod = 2019-12-07T20:46:42+02:00 draft = false
 +++

 I've been using Vim heavily in the last two month.
 In order to not waste a lot of time looking up a certain feature or key combination, I came up with the idea to create a cheatsheet page for that.
-The one that I'll keep updated.

 So here it is.
 I hope you'll find something useful here too ;)

-# Vim {#vim}

-## CLI {#cli}
+# CLI {#cli}

 -   `vim +PluginInstall` open Vim and run command

-## Tabs {#tabs}
+# Tabs {#tabs}

 -   `gt` go to the next tab
 -   `gT` go to the previous tab